Electric Food Trucks

 Having to power the equipment inside your beautiful zero-emission green electric food truck using a regular diesel generator sort of defeats the purpose.

-As such, we have been experimenting with the Joule Case solution to electrically power electric food trucks.
+As such, we have partnered with Joule Case to electrically power food trucks.
 This modern battery system is clean, quiet and completely scalable to meet your needs.

 Note common sense is still advised – even though Joule Case systems can scale, if you are planning a build with four full size 40lbs deep fryers you’ll have to combine the green Joule Case technology with more old fashioned propane.

 An increasingly common question we get is if we can power a food truck or concession trailer using solar panels.
 The answers is yes, but…

 It is mostly usable as an additional power source to save on fuel costs for the generator, or to charge electric trucks, not a full solution, as the square footage of the roof on your truck or trailer does not allow for enough panels with the current level of solar panel efficiency to fully power more energy intense food trucks.